020 3051 9449 info@lacepartners.co.uk

 What are the behaviours that underpin a culture of a business that are successful in managing their data?

 Data can connect an organisation and can be a driver of culture change within an organisation.
 It connects different ecosystems – in the form of departments, for example – but what is key to success for any organisation is ownership.
 Many individuals in business engage with data from a reporting perspective; that is where they believe they see data, when in reality it is all of the work that happens before that information hits the report that is essential.
-Therefore, the accurate input, management and most importantly, understanding of a collective ownership amongst employees within a business is the key to businesses getting better with their data.
+Therefore, the accurate input, management and most importantly, understanding of a collective ownership amongst employees within a business is the key to businesses getting better at leveraging their data.
 Everyone is responsible for data in an organisation, they are responsible for understanding the processes as well as understanding their place in the process as well as what data flows through that process.

 When organisations start to apply that collective ownership approach to data then you start to embed a culture of change which enables a business to effectively manage its data.